 Here's the OFFICIAL stuff about me:

-The truth is, I'd rather write about fun stuff and some of my experiences then yammer on about my accomplishments.
-But, an author must have a biography, so I'll start with my credentials, get them out of the way, and then move on to the more entertaining things.
+The truth is, I'd rather tell you fun stuff about me than yammer on about my accomplishments.
+But an author must have a biography, so I'll start with my credentials, get them out of the way, and then move on to the more entertaining things.

 I've had eight books published by Barbour Books.
 Three of them are cozy mysteries, including Murder in the Milk Case, a fun book, which is the first in a three book series featuring amateur sleuth Trish Cunningham.